 • Mechanical, to see the condition of trailers, containers, and chassis as they enter and exit the terminal, in order to vet the validity of customer equipment damage claims.

 • Human Resources and Legal, to witness events surrounding accident and/or injury claims.

 • Police Department, to prevent and to investigate incidents of theft.

-With many different departments gaining benefit from a variety use cases, the FECR Capital Committee approved several other installations in ensuing budget seasons.
+With many different departments gaining benefit from a variety of use cases, the FECR capital committee approved several other installations in ensuing budget seasons.
 FECR now has outdoor video surveillance at its three largest ICTFs and a rail-to-street automobile transfer facility.
 We also added some indoor video surveillance for a few special situations and high security areas.

-The green field nature of the PEV ICTF project provided FECR another benefit: it allowed us to invest in an enterprise video surveillance system.
-An enterprise system has many benefits, and not having one prior is likely a reason that earlier, one-off video surveillance projects had not gained broader traction at the company.
+The greenfield nature of the PEV ICTF project provided FECR another benefit: it allowed us to invest in a beneficial enterprise video surveillance system.
+Not having one prior, is likely a reason that earlier, one-off video surveillance projects had not gained broader traction at the company.
 The leading benefit of an enterprise video surveillance system is the common, centralized platform that allows users to quickly “see the entire railroad” from a single application.
 Integration with Active Directory is also beneficial, as users do not have different login credentials.
 Users can be self-service in reviewing and exporting historic videography, and our chosen enterprise video surveillance system also allows access from mobile devices via Android and iOS apps.
 Our railroad Police Department makes use of that ability, as do a few of our executives.